qjatj/SOL-Smart-Wallet-Finder/README.md

 - Run script
 `node wallet-tracker.js`

-- The results of the script will be output to Excel folder with the list of wallets found
+- The results of the script will be output to an Excel file with the list of wallets found
+- Running `compare-wallets.js` script will scan wallets that show up in multiple contracts